cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

     - The number of seconds for which the key should be visible before it expires.
 At least 60.

   - `base64` <Type>bool</Type> <PropMeta>optional</PropMeta>
     - Whether or not the server should base64 decode the value before storing it.
-Useful for writing values that wouldn't otherwise be valid JSON strings, such as images.
+Useful for writing values that wouldn’t otherwise be valid JSON strings, such as images.
 Defaults to `false`.

 </Definitions>